backstage/backstage/packages/core-components/api-report-alpha.md

     readonly 'alertDisplay.message_one': '({{ count }} older message)';
     readonly 'alertDisplay.message_other': '({{ count }} older messages)';
     readonly 'autoLogout.stillTherePrompt.title': 'Logging out due to inactivity';
-    readonly 'autoLogout.stillTherePrompt.description': 'You are about to be disconnected in';
-    readonly 'autoLogout.stillTherePrompt.second_one': 'second';
-    readonly 'autoLogout.stillTherePrompt.second_other': 'seconds';
-    readonly 'autoLogout.stillTherePrompt.descriptionSuffix': 'Are you still there?';
     readonly 'autoLogout.stillTherePrompt.buttonText': "Yes!
 Don't log me out";
     readonly 'proxiedSignInPage.title': 'You do not appear to be signed in.
 Please try reloading the browser page.';
   }